 Documenting Ferguson is a project of Washington University Libraries in St. Louis.
 "It is a collaborative, community-driven digital repository to preserve both local and national history surrounding the police killing of teenager Michael Brown on August 9, 2014 in Ferguson, Missouri.
 Brown’s death inspired a multitude of responses and as a Missouri cultural organization in an institution of higher learning it was important that our library have a role in documenting related events as they unfolded."
 Learn more about the project in this Process blog post.

 We know that every community is unique in many ways, including in the various cultures, ethnicities, and experiences their members represent.
 We also know that children LOVE to see themselves reflected in the stories they hear and narratives that shape their development.

 In Demco's Ideas and Inspiration blog, Jill Eisenberg shares, "Book selection for storytime should include books that not only reflect the lives of our patrons and storytime participants, but also the wider world they move, learn and will someday work in."

 The short article, 6 Myths About Diversity in Early Childhood Storytimes (and How We Can Read Diverse Books in Our Library’s Storytime Now), provides excellent suggestions and resources for diversifying storytimes with early learners.
-And a booklist of diverse picture books to read and share are collected on Picture Book Reflections.

 This article on building diverse collections, programming and resources is the second in a two-part series of articles focused on racial equity in the library.
 This is just one of many articles in our Access and Equity topic area on WebJunction.